danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

   And the URL should be "/about"
 ```

-Setting up Playwright, configuring the test runners for multiple browsers, and writing comprehensive test scenarios is beyond the scope of this post.
+Setting up Playwright, configuring the test runners for multiple browsers, and writing test scenarios is beyond the scope of this post.
 If you're interested in the full testing implementation, you can explore the [complete test suite](https://github.com/danielabar/web_native_routing/tree/main/tests/e2e) in the repository.

 ## To Route Or Not To Route